-Other Inputs - The BMS has the ability to sense the status of the CHARGE power supply.
-The BMS uses this input to determine what mode the BMS is in.
-The BMS also has a multi-purpose input which can be used for various functions, including monitoring the status of the READY power source if necessary.
+Other Inputs - The BMS has the ability to sense the status of the 3 power supplies (always on, READY power and CHARGE power) which determine what mode the BMS is in.
+The BMS also has a multi-purpose input which can be used for various functions, and analog voltage input used to monitor the health of a battery cooling fan (optional).